 A16.04.02 CAP Implementation.

 Inspectors will conduct the initial team inspection in accordance with Section 16.04.01.
 If there is enough CAP activity at the time of the first team inspection, the inspectors can also review CAP implementation.
 CAP implementation will also be inspected on an annual basis.
-For the annual inspection, select a representative sample of significant conditions adverse to quality or 10 CFR 50.55(e) reportable events and conditions adverse to quality.
-If the number of samples is not available, the inspectors will review all of the available samples.
+For the annual inspection, select a representative sample of between four and six significant conditions adverse to quality or 10 CFR 50.55(e) reportable events and between four and ten conditions adverse to quality.
+If the minimum number of samples is not available, the inspectors will review all of the available samples.
 For each condition/problem selected for review, ensure that the licensee has appropriately followed its implementing documents.

 The use of NCVs for self-revealing and NRC-identified violations as part of the enforcement process is predicated on a licensee having an adequate CAP into which identified issues are entered and effectively resolved in a timely manner.
 Because the CAP at construction sites will be new and implemented initially by individuals with limited experience with the new program and because construction will involve program implementation by contractors, the NRC will delay the use of NCVs for self-revealing and NRC-identified violations pending confirmation, via the inspections described in this appendix, that the new program is adequate and being effectively implemented.
 Inspection reports documenting inspections described in this appendix should include a clear statement addressing the adequacy and effectiveness of the licensee’s CAP.